external-mirrors/mitra/README.md

 Features:

+- Micro-blogging service
-- Micro-blogging service (includes support for quote posts, custom emojis and more).
+  - Quote posts, custom emojis, reactions and more.
   - Default character limit is 5000.
   - Support for a limited subset of markdown-style formatting.
 - Easy installation and small memory footprint (<50 MB).
 - Mastodon API.
 - Content subscription service.
 Subscriptions provide a way to receive monthly payments from subscribers and to publish private content made exclusively for them.